kenfraser/mta-sts/README.md

 ### 3. DNS (_Point to Netlify_)

-Create a CNAME record in DNS pointing to the site created in Netlify.
+Create the subdomain `mta-sts` and point it your site in Netlify.

 1. Go to your DNS management console (_ex.
 Cloudflare, Amazon Route 53, etc._)
 2. Create a new CNAME record for `yourdomain.com`